adamwlev/adamwlev.github.io/_posts/2016-10-21-Visualizing-Bayes-Theorem-with-D3.md

 excerpt: Visualize a Bayesian update of a Normal Random Variable.
 ---

+TL;DR Go to bottom of page and click on link in all caps to play with fun web app.

 I have been interested in getting better at Bayesian statistics recently.
 For my Ranking PGA Tour golfers project, I have been looking at Approximate Bayes' Computation.
 This involves discretizing a probabilility distribution and updating the distribution according to data observed and a liklihood function.
 [Here](http://stats.stackexchange.com/questions/237862/bayesian-update-for-two-normal-random-variables-following-one-observation-of-dif) is a discussion I had online which leads me to the ABC approach.